acoli-repo/corpus-tools/src/TT-CQP.md

 implemented later, but many not intended to be implemented.

 * diacritics insensitive search not yet supported (%d)
-* interactive mode - TT-CQP is meant for a piped architecture and only emulates cqp -pi
-* all option related to the interactive mode are hence also unsupported (set, show, dump, cat, count, discard, save)
+* many of the options for the interactive mode are not supported (show, dump, count, discard, save)
 * macros, distance, distabs will not be implemented
 * groupings and boolean operators are unlikely to be implemented
 * randomize sort should be done in post-processing tools